RobGibbens/ResilientServices/post/post.md

                         .ConfigureAwait(false);
 ```

-If the user choose to click the refresh button, then we could run this same call with a different priority.
+If the user chooses to click the refresh button, then we could run this same call with a different priority.

 ```language-csharp
 var conferences = await _conferencesService